pmdartus/rcast/README.md

 * The following error message is useless: `If property active decorated with @api in [object:vm undefined (2)] is used in the template, the value true set manually may be overridden by the template, consider binding the property only in the template.`
 * Really hard to debug styling with multiple shadow and slots in between.
 * Really bad error message: `Assert Violation: evaluateTemplate() second argument must be an imported template instead of undefined`.
 This is caused when the render method returns `undefined`.
 We should improve the error message.
 We should not throw if the template is `undefined`, this is pretty bad (icon was missing a template).
 How does it works when we want to lazyload the content of the component?
+* When project starts growing rollup start being slow (+3s to recompile).
+Spend all the time in redoing the glob (`resolveLwcNpmModules`), we should really optimize this.
+Dropping `rollup-plugin-filesize` and `resolveLwcNpmModules`, drop the compilation time in watch mode to 300ms.

 ## Credits